 SER-109 is an investigational oral microbiome therapeutic for the prevention of recurrent C. difficile infection.
 The FDA has granted SER-109 both Breakthrough Therapy and Orphan Drug designations.

 Seres has announced positive topline results in the Phase 3 ECOSPOR III study of SER-109 in the treatment of recurrent C. difficile.
-Seres is currently enrolling subjects in the SERES-013 ECOSPOR IV open-label study for SER-109.
-All individuals that qualify for the study and participate will receive SER-109, the active study drug.
-To learn more about the study and to find out if you or a loved one may be eligible to participate, please visit: https://serescdiffstudy.com/
+Seres has completed enrollment in the SERES-013 ECOSPOR IV open-label study for SER-109.

 Please note that this is not a sign-up form or a waiting list for any clinical studies.

-Currently SER-109 is only being administered to patients with recurrent C. difficile infection at our sites conducting the SERES-013 open-label clinical trial (ClinicalTrials.gov identifier: NCT03183141).
-If you are a physician interested in referring patients to a SERES-013 clinical site near you or are seeking information on the use of SER-109 for recurrent C. difficile infection you may request more information by contacting Seres at firstname.lastname@example.org.
+Currently the SER-109 is only being administered to patients with recurrent C. difficile infection at our sites who have experience with treating patients in SER-109 clinical studies.
+If you are a physician interested in referring patients to an EAP clinical site near you or are seeking information on the use of SER-109 for recurrent C. difficile infection, you may request more information by contacting STUDY-ICOfirstname.lastname@example.org.

 SER-109 is Seres’ investigational microbiome therapeutic candidate for the treatment of recurrent C. difficile infection.
 SER-109 is composed of bacteria that are designed to modulate the following functions in the gut microbiome to treat C. difficile infection:

 Now enrolling: A Phase 1b study in Australia and New Zealand for patients with mild to moderate ulcerative colitis.
 Learn more: http://www.anzctr.org.au/Trial/Registration/TrialReview.aspx?id=380059